If you’ve noticed your parrot biting its feet, you’re likely wondering what’s behind this behavior or if it’s a problem that needs to be resolved.

 - Encourage foraging

-These things will go a long way in keeping your parrot entertained and mentally enriched.
+These modifications will keep your parrot entertained and mentally enriched.

-Stress is another common behavioral issue that captive parrots face.
-Stressed parrots indulge in self-mutilating behaviors because they lack social enrichment and socialization.
-As a result, they become nervous and agitated, sometimes becoming aggressive.
+Stressed parrots indulge in self-mutilating behaviors when they lack social enrichment and socialization.
+As a result, they become nervous and agitated, sometimes becoming hostile.

-Not only do parrots chew on their feet to relieve stress, but they develop a range of health problems, including:
+Not only do parrots chew on their feet to relieve stress, but they develop health problems like: